 3. Q: May experience be claimed toward the requirement that was earned many years prior to application for the CPA certificate?

 A: Yes.
 Experience, once earned, may be counted toward the experience requirement.
-The Ohio accountancy law does not differentiate between "recent" experience and any other experience.

 4. Q: Is there a time limit after passing the CPA examination that a candidate for the CPA certificate must complete the ethics course requirement?